congatudo/Congatudo/docs/_pages/integrations/mqtt.md

 *Node, capability: [SpeakerVolumeControlCapability](/pages/usage/capabilities-overview.html#speakervolumecontrolcapability)*

-**Note:** This is an optional exposed capability handle and thus will only be available via MQTT if enabled in the Valetudo configuration.
+**Note:** This is an optional exposed capability handle and thus will only be available via MQTT if enabled in the Congatudo configuration.

 ##### Speaker volume (`value`) <a id="speakervolumevalue" />